 The Vice President shall investigate the complaint as may be appropriate and make reasonable efforts to resolve the matter.
 The investigation shall be informal but thorough, affording all interested persons an opportunity to submit evidence or other relevant information.
 The Vice President shall provide a written response to the student within 20 working days of receipt of the written complaint.

 If the complainant is not satisfied with the decision of the Vice President, a written appeal stating why the decision is incorrect may be made to the President’s Office within ten working days of the receipt of the determination statement from the Vice President.
-The President or his designee shall review the determination of the Vice President and send a written decision to the complainant within 30 days of receipt.
+The President or her designee shall review the determination of the Vice President and send a written decision to the complainant within 30 days of receipt.

 The decision of the President shall be final.